 Renault Kangoo Z.E. van review

 In a small field of competitors, the Renault Kangoo Z.E. is a front-runner in the electric light commercial vehicle (LCV) class, courtesy of Renault’s commitment to constantly developing its battery and electric-motor technology.
-Add in the fact it’s offered in a variety of body styles, and it has plenty going for it.
+Add the fact it’s offered in a range of bodystyles and it has plenty going for it.

 Those van rivals include the Nissan e-NV200, plus the ageing Citroen Berlingo Electric and Peugeot Partner Electric duo.
-However, as the Kangoo Z.E. is also available as a Crew Van, you could also consider it as a practical electric MPV-style family car, especially as prices are similar to models such as the Nissan Leaf, Volkswagen e-Golf, Hyundai Ioniq Electric and Hyundai Kona Electric.
+However, as the Kangoo Z.E. is also available as a Crew Van, you could also consider it as a practical electric MPV-style family car, especially as its price (with VAT added) is less than models such as the Nissan Leaf, Volkswagen e-Golf, Hyundai Ioniq Electric and Hyundai Kona Electric.
 In reality, the Kangoo Z.E. isn’t a patch on these models for quality, so you’d only be paying for the space and the electric drive the Renault provides.

-Renault quotes an NEDC range of 170 miles for the Kangoo Z.E., although the company is honest about the fact that you’re more likely to get 124 miles out of a single charge.
+Renault quotes a driving range of 143 miles for the Kangoo Z.E. on the WLTP test, but the company admits you’re more likely to get 124 miles out of a single charge.
 That’s still better than its Citroen and Peugeot rivals.
 Renault also highlights the limitations of cold weather on the Kangoo Z.E., stating that you’re likely to experience a range of 75 miles when the temperature drops and you use the heating.
 Renault fits an ‘ECO’ switch that reduces throttle response at lower speeds to help boost the van’s range, although the extra effort to get the van moving counters any real benefit the system offers.

-There’s a single charging socket on the Kangoo Z.E., which is located behind the blue-tinted Renault badge on the van’s nose.
-It has a standard Type 2 socket behind it.
+There’s a single charging socket on the Kangoo Z.E., located behind the blue-tinted Renault badge on the van’s nose.
+It has a standard Type 2 port behind it.
 The Kangoo Z.E. comes with a six-metre charging cable as standard, while Renault offers charging-point installation options from partner firm Chargemaster.
-Renault quotes a 17-hour charge time from flat from a standard three-pin socket, or 11 hours from a wallbox and six hours from a 43kW public fast-charging station.
+Renault quotes a 17-hour charge time from flat from a standard three-pin socket, or six hours from a home wallbox.
+The Kangoo Z.E. doesn't have fast-charging capability beyond that.

 On the road, the Kangoo Z.E. delivers a typical electric driving experience.
 The modest power output means that while the van jumps off the line eagerly, it quickly runs out of steam.
 The Kangoo running gear is also pretty dated, with the platform able to trace its roots back more than a decade.
 That means the driving experience isn’t much fun, while the extra weight of the batteries makes it feel ponderous and slow to change direction, especially in Maxi guise.
 There’s plenty of load space, though, and the Z.E.’s total payload volume isn’t far behind the diesel Kangoo’s.